University Administrative Policies

 4.2.
 Allowable Costs According to Federal Regulations

-According to Circular A-21, a cost may be charged to a sponsored program only if it meets all of the following criteria:
+Federal regulations define allowable costs in the Uniform Guidance and the FAR, Part 31.3.
+According to Section 200.403 of Subpart E of the Uniform Guidance, a cost may be charged to a sponsored program only if it meets all of the following criteria:

-(b) It must be allocable to the sponsored program.
+• It must be allocable to the sponsored program;

-(c) It must be treated consistently, through the application of generally accepted accounting principles.
+• It must be treated consistently, through the application of generally accepted accounting principles;

-(d) It must be within the limitations specifically defined in Circular A-21 and the particular contract or agreement, in terms of the type of cost item and dollar amount charged.
+• It must be within the limitations specifically defined in Subpart E of the Uniform Guidance and the particular contract or agreement, in terms of the type of cost item and dollar amount charged;

 4.2.1.
 Reasonable Costs